tim-barc/blog.github.io/_posts/2025-08-07-Streamlining-Memory-Forensics-with-MemProcFS.md

 ### **Getting Started**

 The following explores the key information you can quickly access in the mounted drive.
-Please consult to the [documentation](https://github.com/ufrisk/MemProcFS/wiki) to understand its full capabilities.
-Another incredible feature of MemProcFS, is that each forensic folder contains a readme file that details what the folder contains (i.e., what the plugin did).
+Please consult the [documentation](https://github.com/ufrisk/MemProcFS/wiki) to understand its full capabilities.
+Another incredible feature of MemProcFS, is that some folders contain a readme file that details what the folder contains (i.e., what the plugin/module did).

 ### **Forensic Output**